dotmpe/angular-socket-io-seed/ReadMe.rst

 Installation::

-  npm install
-  cp config/config.example.js config/config.js
-  cp config/imager.example.js config/imager.js
+  npm install -g nodemon forever mocha npm install cp config/config.example.js config/config.js cp config/imager.example.js config/imager.js

+The global install is not really required here. nodemon is used by npm start scripts, you will need to adjust the path there if you decide to install nodemon locally.
+Module `forever` prefers to be global, and `mocha` is just a preference.
+Personally I have more modules to use the latest, globally installed version.

 You want to create/set a few API keys for services you want to use.